PrestaShop/docs/basics/keeping-up-to-date/_index.md

 - Prepare your upgrade by getting the latest release zip file, unpacking it and removing its demo content.
 - Apply the new files by copy-pasting them in the production folder.
 - Run the database upgrade.

 This could be enough for completing an upgrade, but additional tasks like cleanup and modules upgrade will bring you stability and security.
+This is how the `autoupgrade` module works.

 ### Migration

 ![Migration schema](img/migration-schema.png)

-Upgrading is not the only way to update your shop to the latest version of PrestaShop.
+Upgrading is not the only way to get your shop to the latest version of PrestaShop.
 In some cases, migrating your data is a better option.

 This option is recommended when you switch on a new major version.
 As it brings a lot of changes in the core with many potential incompatibilities with the current theme and modules, starting fresh is less risky for stability.